Things landlords cannot do in New Jersey

 How does the implied warranty of habitability affect landlords in NJ?

 The implied warranty of habitability requires landlords in NJ to ensure that rental properties are safe, hazard-free, and meet local building codes.
-It implies that all rental units must be maintained in a condition suitable for occupancy, with essential repairs being the responsibility of the landlord.
+It means that all rental units must be maintained in a condition suitable for occupancy, with essential repairs being the responsibility of the landlord.

 Are there restrictions on how much a landlord can increase rent in New Jersey?